 The baby falls asleep better, when he/she is satisfied.
 However, don’t put the baby to bed straight after the baby has eaten.
 It’s good to digest the food first before going to sleep.

 Try the Lullame self-rocking baby mattress.
-Our product has helped many babies and their families who are struggling with baby sleep problems.
+Our product has helped many babies and their families to get more sleep and have happier moments together.